 The onus is often on end users to find what they need – something that negatively impacts both the usability and usefulness of the site.

 Now, we know that the best design strategy sets out to achieve the objectives of an organisation by meeting the needs of its end users.

-So, as part of this strategy, can we use information architecture methods that are systematic, repeatable, and lean – finding simpler, smarter ways to organise in line with our users’ needs?
+So, as part of this strategy, can we use a website information architecture framework that's systematic, repeatable, and lean?

 - Systematic: a methodical approach that creates a sound rationale for organising content, particularly when there are many voices wanting to be heard.